mkhanal1/aws-remediation/Readme.md

         5. The SNS topic, if subscribed, will send information to email or slack channel.

 * **Multiple Account Mode**:
-  * A lambda function with subsequent modules for all your accounts.
+  * A single lambda function with subsequent modules for all your accounts.
   * Disabling remediation of control per account is not possible; it will be effective for all accounts.

 ![Images](/Images/RemediationMultiAccountModeV2.png?raw=true)